 As a graduate student, you will make an important contribution to the intellectual life of Canada's Capital University.
 You will make crucial contributions to Carleton University's research agenda as it aspires to become one of the leading research-intensive universities in Canada.
 In addition, the high quality of our graduate students is a critical element in the University's continuing ability to attract and retain high quality faculty-faculty of this calibre want to teach and work in an institution whose graduate students stimulate and challenge them, and in this way act as a forum for the development and refinement of their own ideas.
-And, finally, graduate students represent an excellent role model for undergraduate students and contribute importantly to the teaching of undergraduate programs.
+And, finally, graduate students represent an excellent role model for undergraduate students.

-I hope very much that you will choose Carleton as your graduate university.
+Thank you for choosing Carleton as your graduate university.